Shu – Ha – Ri

 破 Ha – To break the chains of tradition

-Ha can be translated as to tear up, finding the exceptions etc., reflecting on the truth of everything, finding new ways, techniques, proverbs …
+Ha in ShuHaRi can be translated as to tear up, finding the exceptions etc., reflecting on the truth of everything, finding new ways, techniques, proverbs …

 As these definitions indicate, this is a rather dynamic stage in character and strongly leans towards negativity and denial.
 However, paradoxically, this negativity leads progressively to self-affirmation